-For further information on the Stock Option Plan, please see the Investor Relations website: www.itau.com.br/investor-relations > Menu > Itaú Unibanco > Corporate Governance > Rules and Policies > Grant Plan.
+For further information on the Stock Option Plan, please see the Investor Relations website: www.itau.com.br/investor-relations > Menu > Itaú Unibanco > Corporate Governance > Policies > Plan for Granting Stock Options.

 b) Main objectives of the plan

 Stock-based compensation models have the primary purpose of aligning management members' interests with those of the Issuer's stockholders, as they share the same risks and earnings provided by their share appreciation.